 Many applauded the decision as another step in the road towards acknowledging LGBT individuals as a protectable class subject to the rights and protections of the US Constitution and Law.

 However, there were some unfavorable reactions, including this commentary from Fox News.
-The unfavorable reactions attacked the Order as a whole, and secondarily, the failure to increase the religious exemption.
-Those opposing on this ground believe that the Order infringes on the religious freedoms of companies and religious organizations.
-A statement on behalf of two northeaster Archbishops went so far as to say that the Order was “unprecedented and extreme and should be opposed.”
+The unfavorable reactions attacked the EO as a whole, and secondarily, the failure to increase the religious exemption.
+Those opposing on this ground believe that the EO infringes on the religious freedoms of companies and religious organizations.
+A statement on behalf of two northeaster Archbishops went so far as to say that the EO was “unprecedented and extreme and should be opposed."
 The Fox News opinion included comparably severe statements including allegations that “this administration believes gay rights trump everyone else’s rights – including religious rights.”

-Not all religious institutions and organizations were displeased with the Order.
-Some like Catholic Charities’ Presidentwere happy that the order did not altogether remove the religious exemption.
+Not all religious institutions and organizations were displeased with the EO.
+Some like Catholic Charities’ President were happy that the order did not altogether remove the religious exemption.

 State Laws Remain Patch-worked